att/rcloud/doc/INSTALL.md

 [SASS](http://sass-lang.com/) is also used to manage the CSS used in RCloud.
-You can get help installing SASS by heading over to the [installation page] (http://sass-lang.com/install) and following the instructions for 'command line'.
+You can get help installing SASS by heading over to the [installation page] (http://sass-lang.com/install) and following the 'command line' instructions.

 ### Starting rcloud